bitwarden/helm-charts/bitwarden-self-host/README.md

 helm install bitwarden ./bitwarden -n bitwarden
 ```

+### Azure Application Gateway Rewrite Set

+Application Gateway ingress deployments have one more required step for Bitwarden to function correctly.
+If you are using another ingress controller, you may skip to the next section.

+We will need to create a rewrite set on the Application Gateway.
+There are various ways of doing this, but we will discuss using the Azure Portal.

+  1. Navigate to the Application Gateway in the Azure Portal
+  2. Once in the Application Gateway, find the "Rewrites" blade   in the left-hand navigation menu.
+  3. Click the "+ Rewrite set" button at the top of the main page   section to add a new rewrite set
+  4. On the "Update rewrite set" page in the "Name and Association" tab:
+     - Set the Name field to the same value specified in the `appgw.ingress.kubernetes.io/rewrite-rule-set` ingress annotation
+     - Select all routing rules that start with something similar to "pr-bitwarden-bitwarden-ingress-rule-*"
+  5. Click Next
+  6. On the "Rewrite rule configuration" tab, click the "Add rewrite rule" button
+  7. Enter a name for the rule.
+This can be anything that helps you with organization.
+Something simlar to "bitwarden-rewrite" will work.
+  8. The rule sequence value does not matter for this purpose.
+  9. Add a condition and set the following values:
+     - Type of variable to check: Server variable
+     - Server variable: uri_path
+     - Case-sensitive: No
+     - Operator: equal (=)
+     - Pattern to match: `^(\/(?!admin)[^\/]*)\/(.*)`
+     - Click OK
+  10. Add an action and set the following values:
+     - Rewrite type: URL
+     - Action type: Set
+     - Components: URL path
+     - URL path value: `/{var_uri_path_2}`
+     - Re-evalueate path map: Unchecked
+     - Click OK
+  11. Click "Create" at the bottom of the screen

 ### Pointing your DNS

+#### Nginx Deployments

 You can find the public IP to point your DNS record at by running: